Christingle at church - December 2022...

 There is more information about what happens in our Collective Worships on the front page of our website.
 For existing parents, there is lots of information on Class Dojo about worship in school.

-We have a Collective Worship Council who meet every week with Mrs Blanchard and Mrs Clifton - we try and make Collective Worship fun, inspiring and spiritual for us all!
+We have a Collective Worship Council who meet every half-term to plan worship with Mrs Weaver - we try and make Collective Worship fun, inspiring and spiritual for us all!
 We also organise some Collective Worships and monitor what happens in Collective Worship by using Class Dojo.

 We support the Lincoln Larder when we donate our provisions from our Harvest Festival to them each year.
-We also support the Samaritan’s Purse Charity every Christmas - we donate shoe boxes with gifts to their appeal.
+We also support the Christmas Sacks Charity every Christmas - we donate gifts to their appeal with our gift tree.
 Each term we have a focus charity and we raise funds to support these charities.

 This year, we have continued to work with our local community and combat loneliness.
 Drawing on the ideas from the Community Café which we were part of, we now hold community coffee mornings in school and welcome the community in.
 We also welcome community volunteers into school to support learning including reading...much of this has stemmed from Love Your Parish week where the school community engaged with the village community and shared a morning of 'spiritualness' through a 'talking walk'.
 This year, we have made a Christmas Card for every member of the village which were hand delivered by the children.
 We believe that it is important to support our children in understanding that charity work is more than raising money for a one-off charity but is about sustaining a link and supporting 'charity' by the giving of ourselves and our time.